Skip to content

 Courtesy runner from the plate:

 If a batter with a courtesy runner hits the ball fairly into play, the courtesy runner will be limited to a “single” base only, (the runner must stop at first base), and may not advance as the result of any play action of that at bat, except for, an over the fence home run, ground rule double, or when a ball is thrown into the dugout or out of play.
-If the runner safely reaches first base they must maintain contact with the base or they will have the liability of being tagged out, (except as allowed when running through first base).
+If the runner safely reaches first base they ust maintain contact with the base or they will have the liability of being tagged out, (except as allowed when running through first base).
 If a courtesy runner touches second base or runs through the line at second base he is out.
 If he has not yet touched second base or run through second base, he may go back to first base with liability to be tagged out.
-If he is tagged by the
+If he is tagged by the fielder in possession of the ball in his hand or glove prior to the runner making it back to first base he is out.
+The runner must be tagged prior to returning to first base or he will be safe.

 If a batter strikes out or fouls out while having a runner from home, that runner may be used again in the same inning.
 A courtesy runner can only run one time in each inning.

 If after hitting the ball fair into play, the batter who has a courtesy runner, runs more than 32 feet toward 1st base, (as marked by a hash mark on the first base line), an out will be recorded and both the batter and courtesy runner must leave the field, the ball shall remain live and runners already on base may advance at their own risk.
 If either the batter or courtesy runner assists one another while advancing to first base there shall be no penalty for interference.
-If either the batter or the courtesy runner is physically assisted in or prevented from advancing to first base by any other offensive player or coach, they shall be called out for interference by the umpire, the ball shall remain live and runners may advance at their own risk.
+If either the batter or the courtesy runner is physically assisted in, or prevented from advancing to first base by any other offensive player or coach, they shall be called out for interference by the umpire, the ball shall remain live and runners may advance at their own risk.

 If a batter has a courtesy runner and the umpire declares a ball four walk, the ball is dead, all play is stopped, the courtesy runner shall be awarded first base and all forced base runners shall advance to the next base without liability of being called out.